yungyuc/nsdhw_21au/proposal/Luke2336/README.rst

 - Version Control: Git
 - Test: GoogleTest / Pytest
    - Segments should not be overlapping.
+      - Since the coordinates are all integer, we can do segment-overlapped test in O(m log m).
    - Graph using for testing:
       - Complete graphs
       - Petersen graph